 I would recommend you not to, as you can see, from everything I wrote so far in this article, there are many reasons why most dropshipping businesses fail.
 Instead, you should start with affiliate marketing first, or create your own products to sell, or simply anything else.
 Heck, even working at McDonald’s could be a better option than dropshipping, especially since some people are only making $1 profit for every product they sell, after having to pay for ads, products, extra services, extra add-ons, taxes etc…

-I mean you don’t really have to go and apply for work at McDonald’s but the point stands…it would be better to focus on something else to make money online like: affiliate marketing, your own service, blog, etc… just my opinion.
+I mean you don’t really have to go and apply for work at McDonald’s but the point stands…it would be better to focus on something else to make money online like: affiliate marketing, your own service, starting a blog, etc… just my opinion.

 Yeah, maybe I’ve been a bit too critical of this whole business model, and maybe you might think that I’m writing this post because I’m bitter or because I haven’t been successful in dropshipping (which in reality I haven’t, if you count success as being able to make over $20k a month in pure profit without all the hassle you have with dropshipping, otherwise what’s so great at making $100-$500 in profit per month via dropshipping if you could make more doing something else?).